nikhilt10p/scrabble-word-builder/README.md

 Intentionally left out per the spec: blank tiles, bonus squares, board positioning.

-# Running the tests
+Running the tests:
+CLI command

-Bash Command: mvn test
+mvn test

 Result:
 16 tests covering all four challenge examples plus edge cases - null rack, blank rack, numbers in input, tile limit checks, lowercase input, empty board word, single-letter rack, max rack size, score verification for WIZARD and DRAW, canForm with and without Z, tie-breaking, and confirming the dictionary and letter data loaded correctly.

-# Assumptions and design decisions
+Assumptions and design decisions

-Format choice : The spec left the format open so I went with a REST API.
+Format choice : I went with a REST API.
 It's the most practical format for something like this, to test with curl or Swagger, and straightforward to extend later.
 I added a browser UI on top so it's usable without any command-line knowledge.

 Dictionary : I built a custom list of around 2300 common English words rather than bundling a full Scrabble dictionary.
 It covers all the challenge examples and typical inputs.
 If you want to swap in the full TWL06 or SOWPODS word list, just replace `dictionary.txt` nothing in the code needs to change.